oduameh/hydra/docs/docs/getting-started.md

 Do not wait too long between these two commands.
 If you get `TraceNoLedgerView` errors from the Cardano node, the genesis start time is too far in the past, and you need to update them by running `prepare-devnet.sh` again.
 :::

-Next, we need to give Alice, Bob, and Carol some UTXOs to commit and some ADA to pay fees.
-We include a script, `seed-devnet.sh`, that uses the `cardano-cli` in the already running `cardano-node` container to do that:
+Next, we need to give Alice, Bob, and Carol some UTXOs for committing and ada for paying fees.
+To do this, use the `seed-devnet.sh` script, which uses the `cardano-cli` within the already running `cardano-node` container:

 ```shell
 ./seed-devnet.sh